A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 With the simple greedy approach, we look at the neighborhood nodes in order to get the maximum request path.
 This reduces the search space to $1$ hop and does not utilize the origin and destination of the majority of requests in the window.
 In order to utilize the origin-destination of requests appropriately, we use two variants of the greedy algorithm which consider the entire window in their initial step, with a view to obtain the maximum request path, and subsequently, consider the neighborhood nodes in order to keep the road segments connected.

-In both of these approaches, we consider the drivers starting position as the point on a graph from which the route is to be recommended.
-After that, we select the node or location within the window that will have the maximum number of requests from the starting location.
-This step utilizes the full window and selects the node with the maximum requests from the starting node as the destination or endpoint of the window i.e., the route recommended in the window has the source as the drivers starting location and the destination as the point from which the source has the maximum requests.
-Since the route needs to be connected, we need to check if the destination selected in the window is directly connected to the source.
+In both of these approaches, we consider the driver's starting position as the point on a graph from which the route is to be recommended.
+After that, we select the node or location within the window that will have the maximum number of expected requests from the starting location.
+This step utilizes the full window and selects the node with the maximum expected requests from the source node as the destination or endpoint of the window i.e., the route recommended in the window has the source as the drivers starting location and the destination as the point from which the source has the maximum expected requests.
+Since the route needs to be connected, we need to check if the destination selected in the window is directly connected to the source point of the window.
 If that is the case, then the path in the window is complete and the window is moved forward.
-If the destination is not connected to the source, then we need to find a set of connected points between the source and destination of the window, and the connected vertices should have high requests and the detour of passengers onboard should not be violated.
-There are two approaches to selecting the set of connected vertices, namely Backward Greedy and Forward Greedy.
+If the destination is not connected to the source, then we need to find a set of connected nodes between the source and destination of the window, and the connected nodes should have high expected requests and the detour of passengers onboard should not be violated.
+There are two approaches to selecting the set of connected nodes between source and destination, namely Backward Greedy and Forward Greedy.
 These approaches select the nodes between the source and destination either through backtracking from the destination point of the window until the source is reached or by following the path from source to destination respectively.
 They are described in detail in the next subsections.